Okemo Luxury Skiing at a Glance:

 An Okemo ski vacation is convenient, comfortable, and catered to, akin to western ski resorts Beaver Creek and Sun Valley.
 Okemo Mountain has two separate base areas, Okemo Village – the original base with the Clock Tower, and Jackson Gore where the Inn is located (added in 2003 ).
 A new South Face Village at Okemo is being built with more on mountain homes and condos, and two new lifts and trails to connect to the main mountain.

 Pack your swimsuits for the indoor/outdoor heated pools and hot tubs!
 Its your après ski spa included in your lodging package.
 Jackson Gore Inn has a gigantic outdoor heated pool, two hot tubs, plus a Spring House indoor pool venue.
 If you prfere to chill, skate in the covered Ice House.

 Put your kids in Snow Stars – Okemo’s top notch learn to ski and snowboard programs – pricey for all day – but worth it!

-Sitting Bull in the Okemo Village Base Lodge has live bands and big plates of nachos on Saturdays if you prefer a more kicking après ski scene with slope views.
-For a more local beer scene, Tom’s Loft Tavern is as down to earth as it gets.
+Sitting Bull in the Okemo Village Base Lodge has live bands on Saturdaysand big plates of nachos and burgers daily if you prefer a more kicking après ski scene with slope views.
+For a seriously local beer scene, Tom’s Loft Tavern is as down to earth as it gets.

-Okemo has something for everyone, young and old, newbies to new-school skiers for their big terrain parks.
+Okemo has something for everyone, young and old, newbies to freeskiers for their big terrain parks, and foodies.
 Okemo is among the Top Family Ski Resorts in The East.
 What we love about Okemo most is they remember what matters most…the mountain, the snow, the people, the food, and a warm inviting suite at day’s end.